-Barry has been concerto soloist with the United States Navy Band and the Scottish Chamber Orchestra.
-He has played with major Australian orchestras and for more than a decade has been a regular guest with the Malaysian Philharmonic.
-Since 2000 he has performed with Perth pianist Adam Pinto in Rompduo.
-Barry has appeared at major events including the Melbourne Festival, the Port Fairy Spring Music Festival, the Brisbane Festival and international saxophone events in Australia, the United Kingdom, Italy, Spain, Canada, Thailand, Belgium and the United States.
+Barry has been concerto soloist with groups including the United States Navy Band and the Scottish Chamber Orchestra and he has performed his composition the ‘Melbourne Concerto’ with groups in Australia, Slovenia, Croatia, Costa Rica and Colombia.
+He has played with major Australian orchestras for 20 years has been a regular guest with the Malaysian Philharmonic.
+Barry has appeared at major events including the Melbourne Festival, the Port Fairy Spring Music Festival, the Brisbane Festival and continues to attend international saxophone events throughout the world.

 Barry studied in Australia with Dr. Peter Clinch for 5 years and for 2 years in Bordeaux France with saxophonists Jacques Net, Marie-Bernadette Charrier and Jean-Marie Londeix.

 Since 1996, Barry’s close association with over 120 composers has led to the publication of around 15,000 works.
 Barry has rallied composers writing the most advanced concert music to remember also the developing players who require a stimulating and original repertoire of their own.
 Barry encourages musicians to perform not only the newest music, but also the best new music.
-His own pedagogical books help to guide thousands of developing musicians each year and his 120 published works are available exclusively from Reed Music.
+His own pedagogical books help to guide thousands of developing musicians each year and his 120 published works are available exclusively from Reed Music

 An enthusiastic traveller Barry has visited around 80 countries and continues to compose and perform.
 He is host of The Barry Sax Show podcast.